How To Make Money While Overlanding or Vanlife-ing

 In 2018 we sent out 700 emails to potential sponsors.
 10% of them replied, of which about 10% ended up sponsoring us.

-That means about 630 never bother to reply and for about 63 of the ones that replied eventually either we said no, or most likely, they did.
+That means about 630 never bothered to reply and for about 63 of the ones that replied eventually either we said no to, or most likely, they did.